dotnet/docs/docs/standard/tour.md

 Some objects reference *unmanaged resources*.
 Unmanaged resources are resources that aren't automatically maintained by the .NET runtime.
 For example, a file handle is an unmanaged resource.
 A <xref:System.IO.FileStream> object is a managed object, but it references a file handle, which is unmanaged.
 When you're done using the <xref:System.IO.FileStream>, you need to release the file handle.

 In .NET, objects that reference unmanaged resources implement the <xref:System.IDisposable> interface.
-When you're done using the object, you call the object's <xref:System.IDisposable.Dispose> method, which is responsible for releasing any unmanaged resources. .NET languages provide a convenient `using` directive syntax for such objects, as shown in the following example:
+When you're done using the object, you call the object's <xref:System.IDisposable.Dispose> method, which is responsible for releasing any unmanaged resources. .NET languages provide a convenient [`using` statement](../../csharp/language-reference/keywords/using.md) for such objects, as shown in the following example:

 [!code-csharp[UnmanagedResources](../../samples/csharp/snippets/tour/UnmanagedResources.csx#L1-L6)]

-Once the `using` directive syntax which refrences the System namespace block completes, the .NET runtime automatically calls the `stream` object's <xref:System.IDisposable.Dispose> method, which releases the file handle.
+Once the `using` block completes, the .NET runtime automatically calls the `stream` object's <xref:System.IDisposable.Dispose> method, which releases the file handle.
 The runtime also does this if an exception causes control to leave the block.

 For more details, see the following topics: